-- Mississippi State Department of Health (MSDH) has lead responsibility for identifying staffing resources needed at regional and state Medical Needs Shelters. - MSDH shall work in conjunction with the State Board of Community and Junior Colleges to preidentify locations to be used as Medical Needs Shelters. - Additional information for Medical Needs Sheltering can be found in ESF #8.
+- Mississippi State Department of Health (MSDH) has lead responsibility for identifying staffing resources needed at regional and state Medical Needs Shelters. - MSDH shall work in conjunction with the Mississippi Community College Board to pre-identify locations to be used as Medical Needs Shelters. - Additional information for Medical Needs Sheltering can be found in ESF #8.

-Pet and Animal Shelters
+Household Pets and Animal Shelters

-- Mississippi Board of Animal Health (MBAH) serves as the lead agency for sheltering requirements for pet and animal shelters during an incident. - MBAH will work with municipal, county, and state officials to identify pre-designated locations for use as pet and animal shelters or pet-friendly shelters. - Additional guidance and information for Pet and Animal Sheltering can be found in ESF #11.
+• Mississippi Board of Animal Health (MBAH) serves as the lead agency for sheltering requirements for pet and animal shelters during an incident.

+• Additional guidance and information for Animal Sheltering can be found in the ESF #11 Annex.